DDM-Lab/janus/administration.md

 Note that you need to replace “frodo” in two places in that command, one the content going into the file and the other the name of the file.

-**Step six**: restart the SSH daemon to make the preceding configuration change take effect
+**Step seven**: restart the SSH daemon to make the preceding configuration change take effect

     sudo systemctl restart ssh

-**Step seven**: tell the new user their account is now available, by copying the following into a mail message to the new user, obviously replacing “frodo” by their new user name.
+**Step eight**: tell the new user their account is now available, by copying the following into a mail message to the new user, obviously replacing “frodo” by their new user name.

 > I’ve created an account on Janus for you, with the username frodo.